nicklasu/pixelz/README.md

 I am looping the pixels of the image, and moving them / overwriting to create interesting effects.
-You can change the image to whatever you want as long as it is one of the listed here:
+You can change the image to whatever you want as long as the file type is listed here:

 https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html